purescript-contrib/purescript-http-methods/.github/CONTRIBUTING.md

-# Contributing to Http Methods
+# Contributing to HTTP Methods

 Thanks for your interest in contributing to `http-methods`!
 We welcome new contributions regardless of your level of experience or familiarity with PureScript.